normanaspx/onetomanyexample/README.md

 # onetomanyexample
-How works One to many relationship + example: explanatino in Medium.
+How works One to many relationship + example: explanation in Medium.